Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 Cooking method:

-1. Remove the stone from the washed berries, put them in a basin, sprinkle with sugar, leave for 6-8 hours.
+1. Remove the pit from the washed berries, place in a basin, sprinkle with sugar, leave for 6-8 hours.

-2. Put the container with jam on low heat, gradually bring to a boil.
-Simmer for 15 minutes, stirring gently.
+2. Place the container with jam on low heat and gradually bring to a boil.
+Cook for 15 minutes, stirring gently.

 3. Soak the jam for 8 hours, covered with a towel.
 Then boil for another 15-20 minutes.

-4. Rely on your taste, if the jam is rare, let it cool and boil again.
+4. Rely on your taste, if the jam is too rare, let it cool and re-boil.

-5. Seal canned food tightly with lids, cool by turning the neck down.
+5. Seal the canned food tightly with lids and cool, turning it upside down.

 Amber jam from yellow cherry plum for the winter

-The yield of conservation depends on the time of boiling.
+The yield of preservation depends on the boiling time.
 The longer you cook, the more moisture evaporates, the more concentrated and sweeter the jam.

 Ingredients: